vdruelle/PFU_counter/README.md

 ## Current state

-The notebooks are an old prototype.
 The files that correspond to newest iterations are in the `scripts/` folder.

 ### Plate_analyzer.py
-This is my first attempt at putting all the parts together.
-It did not work well because it was not very good at extracting the different spots to I changed the way I do that but haven't had time to update that.
+This is the code that puts all the parts together.

-### main.py
+### detector.py
 This is the file I use to create and train the plate element detection network.
 It's a FasterRCNN network with a mobilenet backbone.

-### main_counter.py
+### counter.py
 This is the file I use to create and train the colony counting network.
-It is a custom made UNet for the moment.
-This might change in the future.
+It also uses a FasterRCNN network with a mobilenet backbone.

 ### Other files
 All the other files are either helper functions (dataset creation, dataset loading, image augmentation etc...) or old prototypes for parts of the pipeline.